isomerpages/ogp-isomer/_getting-started/What to expect.md

 ##### 1. Let us know you're interested

-[Send us an email telling us more about your website](mailto:support@isomer.gov.sg).
+[Email us at support@isomer.gov.sg, telling us more about your website](mailto:support@isomer.gov.sg).
 If your use case matches our capabilities, we'll generate a new website template for you.

 ##### 2. Log into [cms.isomer.gov.sg](https://cms.isomer.gov.sg/sites) to start editing